 The smallest horses in the world are ponies.
 There are several breeds specifically developed for their diminutive size such as the Miniature Horse and Fallabella.

-Ponies are very hardy, and they tend to be longer lived than their larger relatives.
-For their size, they are very strong and historically, even ponies like the small Shetland were used as pack and draught animals.
-Ponies are enjoyed by adults for driving and they are often the first mounts of children.
+Ponies are very hardy, and they tend to live longer than their larger relatives.
+For their size, they are very strong and, historically, even ponies like the small Shetland were used as pack and draught animals.
+Ponies are enjoyed by children and are often their first experience in riding a horse.
 They are very smart but are prone to obesity and problems like laminitis.

 03 of 07

-The Shire horse breed is known to be very tall with the average height being 17.1 HH according to the American Shire Horse Association.
-But other breeds like Belgians and Clydesdales have been height record-breakers.
+The Shire horse breed is known to be very tall with the average height being 17.1 HH, according to the American Shire Horse Association.
+But other breeds like Belgians and Clydesdales have also been height record-breakers.

 04 of 07

 The tiniest breeds include the Falabella and the Miniature Horse.
-Falabellas average 25 to 34 inches at the withers.
+Falabellas average 25 to 34 inches at the withers (the highest part of the horse's back).
 However, there is no breed standard for height.
 Miniature Horses are divided into height divisions with the tallest being no more than 38 inches at the withers.
-Unlike regular horses, these are not measured in hands, but by inches or centimeters.
+Unlike regular horses, these are not measured in hands, but in inches or centimeters.

 Many Miniature Horses are distinctly pony-like in build, while others are more refined, like little horses.
-Minis and Falabellas are often too tiny to be ridden, but they are often driven and enthusiasts compete in things like obstacle courses and jumping in-hand.Continue to 5 of 7 below.
+Minis and Falabellas are often too tiny to be ridden, but they are driven (pulling a cart) and enthusiasts use Miniature Horses to compete in obstacle courses and jumping in-hand.Continue to 5 of 7 below.

 05 of 07

-The Guinness Book of World Records lists Sampson, a Shire gelding born in 1846, that stood 21.2 1/2 hands or 86 1.2 inches tall, as the tallest horse over.
-Over the years, many draft horses have held the record for the tallest horse in the world.
-The current Guinness World-Record holder as of 2017 is Big Jake, a nine-year-old Belgian gelding, who measured 20 hands 2.75 in (210.19 cm, 82.75 in) unshod.
+The Guinness Book of World Records lists Sampson, a Shire gelding born in 1846, that stood 21.2 1/2 hands (or 86 1.2 inches tall), as the tallest horse ever.
+Over the years, however, many draft horses have held the record for the tallest horse in the world.
+The current Guinness World-Record holder as of 2017 is Big Jake, a nine-year-old Belgian gelding, who measured 20 hands 2.75 in (82.75 inches, 210.19 cm) unshod (without shoes).

 06 of 07